 If you are new here and the above introduction confuses you a bit about a concept like IoT.
-You can find a lot of other articles on this topic at our blog.
+You can find a lot of other articles on this topic on our blog.
 In the rest, we’ll cover the IoT, explain edge computing, types of edge computing, like fog computing, and give examples where you might find yourself in it.
 Great, let’s talk a little bit about IoT.

 1. IoT Overview

-IoT or fully written Internet of Things is a system of devices that can interact with each other on data through the internet.
-The three main components of IoT are: device, gateway, and storage cloud.
+IoT or a fully written Internet of Things is a system of devices that can interact with each other on data through the internet.
+The three main components of IoT are device, gateway, and storage cloud.
 In it, users will interact with IoT devices while they also interact with each other.
-Data from these devices through the gateway goes to a powerful storage back-end, like cloud.
-At cloud, these data will be analyzed and stored to create insights to help IoT devices optimize all your experiences.
+Data from these devices through the gateway goes to a powerful storage back-end, like the cloud.
+At the cloud, these data will be analyzed and stored to create insights to help IoT devices optimize all your experiences.

 Here is an example for you.
 You are a camera shop owner who knows how to catch the trend.
 Your product is not a mediocre camera, they are cameras designed to function as IoT devices.
-Every time a customer takes a photo, the data will be sent to cloud, where, in addition to storage, analysis and suggestions to help the photo look better come to the customer.
+Every time a customer takes a photo, the data will be sent to the cloud, where, in addition to storage, analysis, and suggestions to help the photo look better come to the customer.
 Great, this IoT device has made you a thriving business person.

-Taking advantage of the opportunity, you launch a device that not only takes photos, but also has the ability to record high-resolution video.
+Taking advantage of the opportunity, you launch a device that not only takes photos but also has the ability to record high-resolution video.
 This is where things get more complicated.
-You quickly realize, the videos sent to cloud will have a larger capacity, higher resolution, so it takes longer to process them.
+You quickly realize, the videos sent to the cloud will have a larger capacity, higher resolution, so it takes longer to process them.
 At cloud, processing these videos takes a lot more effort and time than photos.
 Customers, of course, won’t be happy, once they’ve gotten used to the quick experience of taking pictures.
 So how can you continue this great business idea without sacrificing customer satisfaction?
 The answer we can give you is edge computing.
-What is solution like?
+What is the solution like?
 We will introduce it now.